-Whether we are a professional endurance athlete or an amateur athlete simply trying to maintain a decently active lifestyle, we want to keep our body fueled and our glycogen stores locked and loaded.
+Whether we are professional endurance athletes or amateur athletes simply trying to maintain a decently active lifestyle, we want to keep our bodies fueled and our glycogen stores locked and loaded.
 In turn, our body will run smoothly, recover efficiently, and keep our muscles steadily growing.
 Our stress hormones will be under control and our physical performance will not only improve but keep improving over a prolonged period of time.

 Now that we are clear on this, we should ask the simple question – how do we do that?

 On the surface, it’s pretty simple.
 Our body gets glycogen from carbohydrates, so to replenish our glycogen stores, we need to consume the right amount of carbohydrates.
 And what is the right amount, you ask?
 Well, that depends.